vitaly-t/pg-promise/README.md

 # History

+* 3.7.1 Adding internal typescript support to the library.
+Released: April 10, 2016
 * 3.7.0 Modifying the protocol to accommodate changes in `pg` 4.5.3 for isolated [Native Bindings].
 Released: April 9, 2016
 * 3.6.0 Extending [QueryResultError] for better diagnostics.
 Released: April 8, 2016
 * 3.5.0 Adding support for [Native Bindings].
 Released: April 06, 2016